Chart Color Schemes

 Rosehill's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Both younger and older residents have a low prevalence of common health conditions.
-The rate of private health cover is approximately 52%, which is higher than the average SA2 area (~2,392 people).
-Mental health issues and asthma are the most prevalent medical conditions in Rosehill, affecting 4.9% and 4.0% of residents respectively.
-A total of 84.2% of residents report no medical ailments, compared to 79.0% across Greater Sydney.
-As of 2016, Rosehill has 376 people aged 65 and over, which is 8.2% of its population, lower than the 12.5% in Greater Sydney.
-Despite this, health outcomes among seniors require more attention than those of the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 4.9% and 4.0% of residents respectively.
+A total of 84.2% of residents report having no medical ailments, compared to 79.0% in Greater Sydney.
+Rosehill has 8.2% (394 people) of its population aged 65 and over, lower than Greater Sydney's 12.5%.
+Despite this, health outcomes among seniors warrant special attention due to their strength.

 Frequently Asked Questions - Health